pluralsight/PSOperations/README.md

 github "pluralsight/PSOperations"
 ```

 Run `carthage` to build the framework and drag the built `PSOperations.framework` into your Xcode project.
-Optionally you can add `PSOperationsHealth.framework`, `PSOperationsPassbook.framework` and `PSOperationsCalendar.framework`
+Optionally you can add `PSOperationsHealth.framework`, `PSOperationsPassbook.framework`, `PSOperationsCalendar.framework`  and `PSOperationsLocation.framework`

 ## Getting started